neelriyer/neelriyer.github.io/_posts/2020-06-28-Mealkit-Food-Demand-Forecasting.md

 I’ve tried to do that here.
 But I still ended up overfitting slightly.
 Varying hyperparamters could probably assist in reducing overifitting further still.

 Specifically, I could probably benefit from varying dropout.
-I'd like to vary ``ps`` - the probability of dropout - and `emb_drop` - the dropout for the embedding layer.
+I'd like to vary `ps` - the probability of dropout - and `emb_drop` - the dropout for the embedding layer.

 [This paper](https://scholarworks.uark.edu/cgi/viewcontent.cgi?referer=https://www.google.com/&httpsredir=1&article=1028&context=csceuht) speaks to the effectiveness of dropout in large *deep* neural networks.
 Perhaps making the network deeper and applying dropout more liberally could improve the performance?

-Furthermore, if gridsearch is the way to go then [skorch](https://skorch.readthedocs.io/en/stable/user/quickstart.html#grid-search) seems to be a good option.
-But at this stage I'd like to avoid a costly gridsearch if possible.
+Gridsearch could be implemented randomly.
+This is called random search.
+I could do this using [skorch](https://skorch.readthedocs.io/en/stable/user/quickstart.html#grid-search) potentially.

 2. I’d also like to try Prophet from Facebook.
 It’s an open source tool for time series forecasting.
 I’d like to see how that performs relative to this neural network.